Note: The links in this post are affiliate links.

 2- Even though a used SSD might appear to be working fine, it could contain non-working memory cells – a condition that tends to get worse in hurry once an SSD starts to fail.

-3 – In today’s market, $70 for a used 500GB SSD isn’t really a bargain at all.
-In fact, you can that very same SSD brand new at Amazon for that same amount (or possibly less).
+3 – In today’s market, $40 for a used 500GB SSD isn’t really a bargain at all.
+In fact, you can buy a brand new Crucial 500GB SSD at Amazon for just a few bucks more.

-What’s more, you can add a few bucks to the $70 you’d have to pay for that used 500GB drive and get a brand new 1TB SSD instead!
+What’s more, if you’re not too particular about the brand, you can add a few bucks to that $40 and get a brand new 1TB SSD instead.